openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 If set to true, devices are automatically factory reset when their corresponding things are removed.
 Due to the factory reset, the device will also be unpaired from the gateway, even if "unpairOnDeletion" is set to false! (default = false)

+- **bufferSize**
+If a large number of devices are connected to the gateway, the default buffersize of 2048 kB may be too small for communication with the gateway.
+In this case, e.g. the discovery fails.
+With this setting the buffer size can be adjusted.
+The value is specified in kB.

 The syntax for a bridge is:

 ```java